mindwarriorgame/public-formulas/README.md

 # MindWarrior game: public Formulas

-[Formulas](https://mindwarriorgame.org/faq.en.html#formula) that the players have decided to share with everyone to inspire them.
+[Formulas](https://mindwarriorgame.org/faq.en.html#formula) that the players have decided to share in public with everyone.

 All the shared Formulas are compiled and published at our website https://mindwarriorgame.org to inspire other players.